 Napa Valley, California is the perfect location for a girls’ weekend, a romantic getaway, or even a trip with the family.
 Try out one of these 10 things to do in Napa Valley that are perfect for anyone, even if you don’t drink wine!

-But Napa was the best choice for our group so that we were close enough for my friend Cori to get back to her twin babies if an emergency came up.
-And I’m so glad that’s where we chose because I had no idea how many things there are to do in Napa Valley other than wine.
+But Napa was the best choice for our group and I’m so glad that’s where we chose because I had no idea how many things there are to do in Napa Valley other than wine.
 And there is SO much.

 These are my top 10 things to do in Napa if you don’t drink wine (or alcohol), but I promise there are so many more I just didn’t get the chance to experience yet.

 10 Things to Do in Napa Valley

 Napa is known for its wine, but it should be known for its food.
 I talked a ton about the food in Napa.